45 Awesome Free Things To Do in Atlanta This Summer With Kids

 Free Summer Events in Atlanta for Kids

-Reliable, free summer activities include a splash at the Historic Fourth Ward Splash Park.
+Reliable, free summer activities include the Historic Fourth Ward Splash Park.
 Photo courtesy of the park

 1. Free Spraygrounds and Splash Pads

-Cool off at one of Atlanta's many free spraygrounds and splash pads —great for cooling down as well as running kids down.
+Enjoy summer at one of Atlanta's many free spraygrounds and splash pads—great for cooling down as well as running kids down.

 2. Free Movie Nights

-Watch a movie under the stars this summer and beat the daytime heat of an Atlanta summer.
+Watch a free, outdoor movie this summer and beat the daytime heat.
 Or stay at home and cuddle in the air conditioning and screen a free film from a streaming app.

 3. Free Concerts

-Check out a tribute band (or even some you have heard of!) while kids run around in the grass at these free summer events.
-We like Live at the DTL (Downtown Lawrenceville) Concert Series, Concerts by the Springs, and Woodstock Summer Concert Series
+Rock out as kids run around in the grass at these free summer events.
+We like Live at the DTL Concert Series, Concerts by the Springs, and Woodstock Summer Concert Series

 4. Hiking